 - Are they comfortable for you to hold (heavy? bulky?)

 - Cordless or corded

 It’s important to buy proper dog nail scissors, not use whatever you have at home.
 There is also a battery operated grinder you can try if scissors aren’t your thing.

-Senior dogs tend to have quite long quicks (DESCRIBE WHAT THAT IS) which bleed when cut so you have to be careful.
-If they do bleed (NAME POWDER YOU USE TO STOP DOG NAIL BLEEDING) keep some on hand.
-You can also have vet staff or your groomer just do their nails which is what I do.
+Senior dogs tend to have quite long quicks (blood vessel) which bleed when cut so you have to be careful.
+If they do bleed, keep some styptic powder on hand.
+This article, “How to Trim Dog Nails” can help if you want to try on your own, or have vet staff or your groomer do them for you which is what I always do!

 Gauze pads are another item to have in your grooming supplies basket because they’re great for bleeding injuries (like if you accidentally cut the quick), for use with a liquid ear cleaner and to clean the gunk from your dog’s eyes.

 My dogs never seem to like the hair dryer even on the lowest setting, so I have a bunch of towels set aside for drying them.
 I use 2 big bath sized on my little 10lb Maltese, but if you have a bigger dog have a few on hand.
 If you have to leave your wet dog to get another towel, you know he’s going to jump on the couch and use it to dry himself off, right!!
 Keep a stack near you.